 where $\overline{\cdot \cdot \cdot}$ stands for the average over the number of times $t_s$ included in the fit

-In Eq. (\ref{eq:coef_det}), $a$ and $b$ are the linear coefficients and slope given by the linear fit of ln$(\Phi)$ versus ln$(t)$.
+In Eq. (\ref{eq:coef_det}) $a$ and $b$ are the linear coefficient and the slope, respectively, given by the linear fit of $\ln{\Phi}$ versus $\ln{t}$.
 The denominator of Eq. (\ref{eq:coef_det}) is the dispersion of the data around the average, whereas the numerator is the dispersion accounted for by the fit.
-The resulting coefficient of determination is $r \leq 1$, with $r = 1$ holding for a fit that can explain all the variation, that is a perfect fit (see the appendix of reference \cite{daSilva2020} for more details).
+The resulting coefficient of determination is $r \leq 1$, with $r = 1$ holding for a fit that can explain all the variation, which is a perfect fit (see the appendix of reference \cite{daSilva2020} for more details).